cyberphone/java-cfrg-spec/README.md

-The core issue is if CFRG algorithms should reuse the current EC classes or not.  *This specification is based on the idea that the CFRG algorithms differ too much from EC to be conveniently and logically mapped by the current EC classes and interfaces.*
+The core issue is if CFRG algorithms should reuse the current EC classes or not.  *This specification is based on the idea that the CFRG algorithms differ too much from EC to be conveniently and logically mapped into the current EC classes and interfaces.*

 As an example CFRG algorithms do not feature `ECPoint`, `coFactor`, or `ECField`.
 Furthermore, the PKIX draft does not reuse the
 ASN.1 definitions for EC either.